Assassination of Miguel Uribe Turbay: Attack

+Treatment

 Turbay was transported first to the Engativá Medical Center and then to the Fundación Santa Fe de Bogotá, where a combined neurosurgical and peripheral-vascular operation was performed.
 On 16 June, he underwent emergency surgery due to bleeding in his brain, and on 10 August his condition became critical again after another cerebral haemorrhage.

+Declared death

 Uribe Turbay died at the Fundación Santa Fe on 11 August 2025, aged 39, of complications from his injuries.
 President Gustavo Petro declared 12 August as a day of national mourning.
 Uribe's remains were laid in state at the National Congress before being taken to the Primatial Cathedral of Bogotá for his funeral mass on 13 August.
 He was then buried at the Central Cemetery of Bogotá.
 Neither Petro nor Vice President Francia Márquez attended the ceremonies, citing the wishes of Uribe's family.

 Investigation and legal proceedings

 A teenage suspect was arrested at the scene.
 Authorities initially described him as a minor and later said a 15-year-old was charged with attempted homicide and illegal possession of a firearm.
 In a video recorded during his arrest, the youth said he did it for money from a drug dealer.
 His mother was deceased, and his father lived abroad.
 According to President Gustavo Petro, he quit the courses of "Youth in Peace", was highly-conflicted and had social difficulties.

 On the day of the attack, the Ministry of National Defence offered a reward of up to 3 billion pesos for information leading to those responsible.
-Investigators said the 9mm Glock-style pistol recovered at the scene had been legally purchased on 6 August 2020 in Mesa, Arizona; how it entered Colombia remained under investigation.
+Investigators said the 9mm Glock-style pistol recovered at the scene had been legally purchased on 6 August 2020 in Mesa, Arizona, United States; how it entered Colombia remained under investigation.

 Prosecutors later charged additional suspects alleged to have provided logistics and reconnaissance.
 On 5 July 2025, police announced the arrest in Bogotá of a man accused of masterminding the attack: Elder José Arteaga Hernández ("Chipi" or "Costeño").
 As of August 2025, authorities had not publicly established a motive.